rapidsai/cudf/cpp/doxygen/developer_guide/DOCUMENTATION.md

 These commands can group common functions across header files, source files, and even namespaces.
 Groups can also be nested by defining new groups within existing groups.

-For libcudf, all the group hierarchy is defined in the [doxygen_groups.h](../include/doxygen_groups.h) header file.
+For libcudf, all the group hierarchy is defined in the ``cpp/include/doxygen_groups.h`` header file.
-The [doxygen_groups.h](../include/doxygen_groups.h) file does not need to be included in any other source file, because the definitions in this file are used only by the doxygen tool to generate groups in the _Modules_ page.
+The doxygen_groups.h file does not need to be included in any other source file, because the definitions in this file are used only by the doxygen tool to generate groups in the _Modules_ page.
 Modify this file only to add or update groups.
 The existing groups have been carefully structured and named, so new groups should be added thoughtfully.

-When creating a new API, specify its group using the [\@ingroup](https://www.doxygen.nl/manual/commands.html#cmdingroup) tag and the group reference id from the [doxygen_groups.h](../include/doxygen_groups.h) file.
+When creating a new API, specify its group using the [\@ingroup](https://www.doxygen.nl/manual/commands.html#cmdingroup) tag and the group reference id from the doxygen_groups.h file.

     namespace cudf {